arguelluz/Irreversible_plasticity/README.md

      write(7000,*)'NUMBER GENES,PHEN.
 DIMENSIONS',ng,PD                       !
 10
      write(7000,*)'TMAX,SDEV,SS,RECO,CAPPED.....',tmax,sdev,ss,reco,capped    !
 11
      write(7000,*)'CONNECTIVITIES WW / MZZ .....',conWW,conMZZ                !
 12

-Following the header the file records, for each individual, the W and WW matrices, encoding the connection weights of the GRN and the binary matrix detremining the GRN non-zero connections.
+Following the header the file records, for each individual, the W (weights) and WW (discrete connection) matrices for the hidden layer.
 Connection matrices are stacked across all individuals recorded in the simulation (rbind).
 At the end of the file there are written the (non-mutable) MZ and MZZ matrices, which are the same for all individuals.
 Every matrix written is tab separated.

 ## File storing.

 The program uses/requires a folder called "files" located in the same directory.
 It places there automatically the generated files and takes them from there in the test set.